AdrianBronder/NetApp-ONTAP-Testplan/README.md

   ```
   ansible-playbook -i ./inventories/labondemand ./playbooks/ONTAP-31/ONTAP-revert-31.yml
   ```
-- Executing ALL tests with a single command (and track the execution time)
+- Execute ALL tests with a single command (and track the execution time)
   ```
-  time ansible-playbook -i ./inventories/labondemand ./playbooks/ONTAP-*/ONTAP-[0-9]*.yml
+  time ansible-playbook -i ./inventories/labondemand ./playbooks/ONTAP-[1-9]*/ONTAP-[0-9]*.yml
   ```
 - Revert all test steps of the test plan (back to initial state)
   ```